mutablelogic/docker-postgres/README.md

 # PostgreSQL Dockerfile with primary and replica support

-PostgresSQL image with Primary &amp; Replica support.
+PostgreSQL image with Primary &amp; Replica support, plus SSL support.
 In order to build the image, run:

 ```bash
 DOCKER_REPO=ghcr.io/mutablelogic/docker-postgres make docker
 ```

-Replacing the `DOCKER_REPO` with the repository you want to use.
+Replacing the `DOCKER_REPO` with the repository you want to push the image to.

 ## Environment variables